astrada/google-drive-ocamlfuse/doc/Configuration.md

 Specifies the maximum cache size in MB:

     max_cache_size_mb=512

-Specifies whether overwriting a file generates a new revision:

-    new_revision=true

 Specifies whether to permanently turn off CURL logging (even in debug mode).
 Set it to `true` to avoid a segmentation fault on some architectures: